Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 If Money Is No Object: Razer Raiju Mobile

-The Razer Raiju Mobile controller is an excellent option for those who want to play their mobile games with a gamepad and are not bothered by its price.
+The Razer Raiju Mobile controller is an excellent option for those who want to play mobile games with a gamepad and are not bothered by its price.

 Key Features of the Razer Raiju Mobile